hacksmiths/handbook/README.md

 Once a week, the Executive Committee will meet and make sure that they are across all of the projects being run.
 At these meetings, they will discuss projects, resourcing and sponsorship.
 Once a month, the entire committee will meet to discuss progress and make desicions.

 All dates for monthly committee meetings for the 2017-2018 academic year are already set and you are expected to be at all of them.
 If you can't make it, please contact our Secretary before the meeting to make apologies.
 If you miss two meetings, we will check that you still have time to be in the committee.
 If you miss three, we will discuss whether you should be removed from the committee.
 By setting out all of these dates for the year, we hope you can make plans around them.

-## Our values

-1. **The most important thing is clear, honest and open communication.
-Even if you don't know how to complete a task, want help, or are struggling and need to take a break.
-If you tell the executive committee, they can provide more support or resource to your project.**
-2. We are for everyone - whatever background or skills our members may have, we want to provide environments for them to play with technology, learn and have fun.
-We aren't just for computer scientists.
-3. We listen to people's needs and try to facilitate them.
-We are flexible in our approach - whether we're running a workshop, an event, or something else.
-If we know ahead of time that people's needs differ, we must consider this when planning.

 ## Being a Project Owner